gioui/giouiorg/content/doc/architecture.md

 The children can be:

 * [`Rigid`](https://gioui.org/layout#Rigid) - are laid out with as much space left over from other rigid children.
-* [`Flexed`](https://gioui.org/layout#Flexed) - children are sized according to their weights and thespace left over from rigid children.
+* [`Flexed`](https://gioui.org/layout#Flexed) - children are sized according to their weights and the space left over from rigid children.

 <{{files/architecture/layout.go}}[/START FLEX OMIT/,/END FLEX OMIT/]